-For 2021, the standard mileage rate for the cost of operating your car for business use is 56 cents (0.56) per mile.
+For 2018, the standard mileage rate for the cost of operating your car for business use is 54.5 cents (0.545) per mile.

-If you use the standard mileage rate for a year, you can't deduct your actual car CAUTION expenses for that year.
+If you use the standard mileage rate for a year, you can't deduct your actual car expenses for that year.
 You can't deduct depreciation, lease payments, maintenance and repairs, gasoline (including gasoline taxes), oil, insurance, or vehicle registration fees.
 See Choosing the standard mileage rate and Standard mileage rate not allowed, later.

-You can generally use the standard mileage rate whether or not you are reimbursed and whether or not any reimbursement is more or less than the amount figured using the standard mileage rate.
+You generally can use the standard mileage rate whether or not you are reimbursed and whether or not any reimbursement is more or less than the amount figured using the standard mileage rate.
 See chapter 6 for more information on reimbursements.